oss-community/pine-java-core-archaive/README.md

 ### <span style="color: RoyalBlue">Jenkins Pipeline</span>

 1. install [Jenkins](#Jenkins), [JFrog](#JFrog), [Sonarqube](#Sonarqube) and [ngrok](#Ngrok)
-2. setup JDK, Maven and Git
-3. add `sonar_token`, `artifactory_password` and `github_token`.
-4. generate ssh key by git and deploy the public key to the GitHub repository.
+2. add `sonar_token`, `artifactory_password`, `github_token`, `github_username`, `github_package_token`, `github_artifactory_url`.
-5. click on New Item menu in dashboard of [Jenkins](#Jenkins)
+3. click on New Item menu in dashboard of [Jenkins](#Jenkins)
-6. select Pipeline and then OK.
+4. select Pipeline and then OK.
-7. in the configuration page check `GitHub hook trigger for GITScm polling` item and insert the url of the project.
+5. in the configuration page check `GitHub hook trigger for GITScm polling` item and insert the url of the project.
-8. in Advanced Project Options section, select `Pipeline script from SCM` as pipeline definition.
+6. in Advanced Project Options section, select `Pipeline script from SCM` as pipeline definition.
     - select Git as an SCM
     - insert URL of repository in HTTPS format
     - add credentials (GitHub token as a secret text)
     - choose branch
-    - insert script path (default is Jenkinsfile)
+    - insert script path (default is Jenkinsfile) and in this case is in the ci/jenkins directory
-9. click on the save button to see the pipeline dashboard.
+7. click on the save button to see the pipeline dashboard.
-10. click on Build Now menu
+8. click on Build Now menu

 ---